-Impl ementation status (Note 1) Deviations from the Sustainable Evaluation item Yes No Summary Development Best Practice Principles for TWSE/TPEx Listed Companies Labor /mana geme nt relati ons RoHS and REACH regulations.
-Quality education and training briefings for new products are held on a monthly basis to explain the key points and precautions of the audit.
-Supplier appraisals are conducted on a monthly basis to monitor suppliers' quality.
-Assessments are required for new suppliers to identify whether the supplier's process capability and environment meet the regulatory requirements.
-Suppliers are required to provide the Declaration of Conformity to Environmentally Management Substances every six months to ensure the safety of raw materials.
-Personal protective masks completed the US FDA registration and EU CE registration, passed the Good Manufacturing Practice (GMP) certification for medical devices, obtained the medical equipment license, and passed the ISO 13485:2016 medical equipment quality management system certification.
-Actions specific to medical masks: (1) Incoming material inspection: the supplier shall provide material Certification, specifications, and test report, Material Safety Data Sheet (MSDS).
-(2) Production process: the conformity of dimensions, pressure difference, and car strap tension is monitored according to the sampling plan.
+Imple ementation status (Note 1) Deviations from the Sustainable Evaluation item Yes No Summary Development Best Practice Principles for TWSE/TPEx Listed Companies Healt h and Safet y Labor / mana geme nt relati ons RoHS and REACH regulations.
+2. Quality education and training briefings for new products are held on a monthly basis to explain the key points and precautions of the audit.
+3. Supplier appraisals are conducted on a monthly basis to monitor suppliers' quality.
+4. Assessments are required for new suppliers to identify whether the supplier's process capability and environment meet the regulatory requirements.
+5. Suppliers are required to provide the Declaration of Conformity to Environmentally Management Substances every six months to ensure the safety of raw materials.
+6. Personal protective masks completed the US FDA registration and EU CE registration, passed the Good Manufacturing Practice (GMP) certification for medical devices, obtained the medical equipment license, and passed the ISO 13485:2016 medical equipment quality management system certification.
+7. Actions specific to medical masks: (1) Incoming material inspection: the supplier shall provide material certification, specifications, and test report, Material Safety Data Sheet (MSDS).
+(2) Production process: the conformity of dimensions, pressure difference, and ear strap tension is monitored according to the sampling plan.
 (3) Every year, the products are regularly sent to the Taiwan Textile Research Institute for testing bacterial filtration efficiency, pressure difference, anti-synthetic blood penetration resistance, submicron particle protection efficiency, and flame-proof method, to ensure product safety and effectiveness.
-(4) Product life test: the aging simulation test and the actual elapsed time test are adopted to ensure the safety and effectiveness.
-(4) Product life test: the aging simulation test and the actual elapsed time test are adopted to ensure the safety and effectiveness.
-(4) Product life test: the aging simulation test and the actual elapsed time test are adopted to ensure the safety and effectiveness.
-(5) There were no i Enga geme nt and Feedb ack passion to public welfare, General Plastic Group has organized activities such as sending warmth to Tingliao Village during the winter via the subsidiary, Taichung Harbor Hotel, charity donation of blood, and complete English courses at Yongning Elementary School with foreign teachers, to fulfill the spirit of corporate social responsibility.
-Corp Socio orate econo gover mic nance and compl iance Corporate social responsibility.
-Based on the business philosophy of integrity, transparency, and responsibility, the Company formulates ethic-based policies, establishes sound corporate governance and risk control mechanisms, and creates an operating environment for sustainable development.
+(4) Product life test: the aging simulation test and the actual elapsed time test are adopted to ensure the safety and effectiveness of the product.
+1. There were no incident of forced or compulsory labor in 2023, and 100% of employment was handled in accordance with the relevant provisions of the Labor Standards Act.
+2. There was no major labor dispute in 2023, so there is no risk of related losses.
+4. The average starting monthly wage of new recJuits is higher than the basic wage set by the Labor Standards Act in 1 W SE/ 1 PEX Listed Companies geme nt and Feedb ack activities such as sending warmth to Tingliao Village during the winter via the subsidiary, Taichung Harbor Hotel, charity donation of blood, and complete English courses at Yongning Elementary School with foreign teachers, to fulfill the spirit of corporate social responsibility.
+Corp orate gover nance Socio econo mic and compl iance Based on the business philosophy of integrity, transparency, and responsibility, the Company formulates ethic-based policies, establishes sound corporate governance and risk control mechanisms, and creates an operating environment for sustainable development.